 Where will current parking lot users go during construction?

 Parking Lots F and N are offered as 10-hour, pay-by-space parking, typically used by employees that work in the downtown area.
 Two approaches will be utilized to replace the 10-hour parking lots.
 The first approach involves a long-term lease with the Peninsula Corridor Joint Powers Board that operates Caltrain.
 Through this lease, an additional 40 spaces will be made available at the Burlingame Caltrain parking lot adjacent to parking Lot O. The second approach involves creating additional parking through “valet-assist” parking services.
-This service will be provided on Lot F (housing development site) when the parking garage construction starts, and will transition to the top deck of Lot A (the City’s existing parking garage) once the housing development construction starts.
+This service will be provided on the top deck of Lot A (the City’s existing parking garage).
 Valet assist parking will generate additional capacity for approximately 40 to 45 vehicles.

 How does “valet-assist” parking work?

 Under a valet-assist program, parking attendants would be available to “stack” vehicles in an existing lot to create additional capacity.
 Stacked parking takes advantage of aisle space to double-park vehicles without disrupting traffic circulation.
 Drivers may continue to self-park in available stalls, but once these stalls become full, attendants will be available to direct drivers to double-park behind other vehicles.
 The driver will park as directed, exit their vehicle, lock the car and provide keys to the attendant on duty.
 A claim ticket will then be provided to the driver to reclaim their keys later.
 The attendant will move the vehicle only as necessary to allow for another vehicle to safely exit, or to move into a regular parking stall once one becomes available.
 Due to the nature of valet-assist parking the service is meant for long-term/employee parking.